 - What is a pour-over will?

 When a trust is written, it usually clarifies the disposition of every asset.
-It is wise to write a pour-over will in the event that ownership of some assets has not been transferred to a trust.
+That said, it is still wise to write a pour-over will in the event that ownership of some assets has not been transferred to a trust.
 After death, such assets not in a trust can them be “poured over” into an established trust.

 - What is a wrongful death action?

 If a loved one’s death was caused by the negligence of another individual — like a drunk driver — it might be possible to recover compensation for pain and suffering incurred by the deceased before he or she died and for the loss of society and companionship of the deceased suffered by his or her next of kin.
 Our firm can guide you through this process from start to finish.
-We have wrongful death attorneys who have recovered millions of dollars for family members.
+We have wrongful death attorneys who have recovered millions of dollars for family members who have lost a loved one due to someone else's negligence!

 We’re Here to Answer Your Questions

-If you have questions regarding wills in Michigan, we encourage you to contact Barberi Law.
+If you have questions regarding wills in Michigan, we encourage you to contact the legal team at Barberi Law.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!